shirleyobih1/path-cc.github.io/_events/2022-All-Hands-Meeting.md

 - Campus services and experiences, and NSF Campus Cyberinfrastructure (CC*)
 - Impact on multi-institutional collaborations, including U.S. LHC Projects

 In-person participation will include a standard registration fee; online-only participation will continue to be free.
 Required registration for both components will open in January 2022.
+For Registration details visit: [https://opensciencegrid.org/all-hands/2022/](https://opensciencegrid.org/all-hands/2022/)

 Note that there will be an initial registration deadline of February 17.
 If at least 30 people register for the in-person components by that date, we can proceed with the hybrid event; otherwise, we will have to cancel the in-person components and have just the online components.